vtrucco/jtframe/README.md

 JTFRAME_ARY |     3       | vertical   magnitude

 Internally each value is converted to an eight bit signal.

+#Debug Features

+If JTFRAME_RELEASE is not defined, some extra features within JTFRAME will operate.

+##GFX Enable Signals

+In debug mode keys F7-F10 will switch the *gfx_en[3:0]* signal.
+This can be used internally by the core for debugging.
+The original intent was to get each bit enable/disable a given GFX layer, hence the name.

 #Modules with simulation files added automatically
 Define and export the following environgment variables to have these